Wallace Berman: Aleph

-Berman created a 6 minute 8mm silent experimental film entitled Aleph that he worked on from 1958 to 1976.
-Berman began work on Aleph soon after the release of the first issues of Semina, and the film incorporated techniques carried over from collage and painting.
-The film includes hand coloring, Letraset symbols, and collage portraits of pop-culture icons, which Berman superimposed on images of a Sony transistor radio.
+Berman created a six-minute 8mm silent experimental film, Aleph, that he worked on from 1958 to 1976.
+He began work on it soon after the release of the first issues of Semina, and it incorporates techniques from collage and painting.
+The film includes hand coloring, Letraset symbols, and collage portraits of pop-culture icons superimposed on images of a Sony transistor radio.
 After Berman's death, filmmaker Stan Brakhage salvaged the film and enlarged it to 16mm for public screening.
-The film was named Aleph by Berman’s son Tosh, after the first letter of the Hebrew alphabet which had been adopted by his father as a monogram.
+The film was named Aleph by Berman’s son Tosh, after the first letter of the Hebrew alphabet, which his father had adopted as a monogram.

 Legacy

 Berman's likeness appears on the album cover of the Beatles' 1967 Sgt.
 Pepper's Lonely Hearts Club Band.
 The portrait is from a photograph taken by Dean Stockwell.
 It is directly above John Lennon, two rows up, next to Tony Curtis.
 In 1992 Berman's papers were donated to the Archives of American Art by his son Tosh Berman.